ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ## Use ICP Catalog
 A packaged application can be used as template for creating application.
-Using the ICP admin console you can get the list of repositories using the ** Admin > Repositories ** :
+Using the ICP admin console you can get the list of repositories using the ** Admin > Repositories ** menu:

 ![](icp-repo.png)